Fire Proof Building

 - Vents on buildings create openings for flying embers.

 - Cover all vent openings with 1/8-inch metal mesh.
 Do not use fiberglass or plastic mesh because they can melt and burn.

 - Protect vents in eaves or cornices with baffles to block embers (mesh is not enough).

 - Eaves and Soffits

-- Heat from a wildfire can cause windows to break even before the buildings ignites.
+- Heat from a wildfire can cause windows to break even before the building ignites.
 This allows burning embers to enter and start fires inside.
-Single-paned and large windows are particularly vulnerable.
+Single-pane and larger windows are particularly vulnerable.

-- Install dual-paned windows with one pane of tempered glass to reduce the chance of breakage in a fire.
+- Install dual-pane windows with one pane of tempered glass to reduce the chance of breakage in a fire.

 - Consider limiting the size and number of windows that face large areas of vegetation.

 - Wood products, such as boards, panels or shingles, are common siding materials.
 However, they are combustible and not good choices for fire prone areas.